dsb132/EDGAR-terminal/README.md

 # EDGAR-terminal

-xbparse.py is the XBRL processor out.json is an example output from the XBRL processor reports_getter.py deprecated code for requesting reports from SEC
+xbparse.py is the XBRL processor, also contains class for scraping insider holdings.

+out.json is an example output from the XBRL processor reports_getter.py deprecated code for requesting reports from SEC